On the equivalence between graph isomorphism testing and function approximation with GNNs: Related Work

-To the best our knowledge, this is the first work that shows an explicit connection between the two aforementioned perspectives of studying the representation power of graph neural networks - graph isomorphism testing and universal approximation.
-Our main theoretical contribution lies in showing an equivalence between them, for both finite and continuous feature space cases, with a natural generalization of the notion of graph isomorphism testing to the latter case.
-Then we focus on the Graph $G$-invariant network based on \cite{maron2018invariant,maron2019universality}, and showed that when the maximum tensor order is restricted to be 2, then it cannot distinguish between non-isomorphic regular graphs with equal degrees.
-As a corollary, such networks are not universal.
-Note that our result shows an upper bound on order 2 $G$-invariant networks, whereas concurrently to us, \cite{maron2019provably} provides a lower bound by relating to $k$-WL tests.
-Concurrently to \cite{maron2019provably}, we propose a modified version of order-2 graph networks to capture higher-order interactions among nodes without computing tensors of higher-order.
+To the best our knowledge, this is the first work that shows an explicit connection between the two aforementioned perspectives of studying the representation power of GNNs - testing for graph isomorphism and approximating permutation-invariant functions on graphs.
+Our main theoretical contribution lies in showing an equivalence between them for under both finite and continuous feature spaces, with a natural generalization of the notion of graph isomorphism testing to the latter scenario.
+Then, we focus on the $2$-IGN model and prove that it cannot distinguish between non-isomorphic regular graphs with equal degrees.
+Hence, as a corollary, this model is not universal.
+Note that our result shows an \emph{upper} bound on the expressive power of $2$-IGN, whereas concurrently to us, \cite{maron2019provably} provides a \emph{lower} bound by relating $k$-IGNs to $k$-WL tests.
+In addition, similar to \cite{maron2019provably}, we also propose a modified version of $2$-IGN to capture higher-order interactions among the nodes without computing tensors of higher-order.

-\section{Graph isomorphism testing and universal approximation}
+\section{Graph Isomorphism Testing and Universal Approximation}

-In this section we show that there exists a very close connection between the universal approximation of permutation-invariant functions by a class of functions, and its ability to perform graph isomorphism tests.
-We consider graphs with nodes and edges labeled by elements of a compact set $\mathcal{X}\subset \mathbb R$.
-We represent graphs with $n$ nodes by an $n$ by $n$ matrix $G \in \mathcal{X}^{n \times n}$, where a diagonal term $G_{ii}$ represents the label of the $i$th node, and a non-diagonal $G_{ij}$ represents the label of the edge from the $i$th node to the $j$th node.
-An undirected graph will then be represented by a symmetric $G$.

-Thus, we focus on analyzing a collection $\mathcal{C}$ of functions from $\mathcal{X}^{n \times n}$ to $\mathbb{R}$.
-We are especially interested in collections of \textit{permutation-invariant functions}, defined so that $f(\pi^\intercal G \pi) = f(G)$, for all $G \in \mathcal{X}^{n \times n}$, and all $\pi \in S_n$, where $S_n$ is the permutation group of $n$ elements.
-For classes of functions, we define the property of being able to discriminate non-isomorphic graphs, which we call \textit{GIso-discriminating}, which as we will see generalizes naturally to the continuous case.